-Five Warning Signs You're about to Get Hooked
+5 Warning Signs You’re About to Get Hooked

 Like many scams, phishing is on the rise.
 Some researchers peg the success rate at well over 10%.
-Others predict it's over 30%--a genuinely frightening number.
-One recent report indicates that more than one in five data breaches also begins with one of these successful lures.
+Others predict it’s over 30%—a genuinely frightening number.
+One recent report indicates that more than 1 in 5 data breaches also begins with one of these successful lures.

 In all, three different contact paths deliver the bait.
 Phone calls (vishing), texts (smishing), and emails (the original group attacks) each can be immensely powerful.
 One approach has risen to the top of the heap in effectiveness and it’s the toughest to prevent.

 What is Spearphishing?

 Spearphishers have proved so successful that they’ve become all too common.
 Unlike phishing, which launches waves of emails or texts to solicit clicks, spear targeting aims at a finely selected individual instead.
 It seeks to establish an emotional connection with the victim.
 It’s all designed to prompt you to click on bogus links.
 Goals vary, but some successful attacks distribute malware while others seek personal data.
 Scammers are adept at mimicking the appearance of a legitimate company’s website.

 All the big banks, including Wells Fargo, Chase and U.S. Bank, are targets because the odds are good that you’re a customer at one of them.
 Phishing emails can convincingly duplicate a bank’s home page in the hope that they’ll trick you into logging in.

 Many times, scammers craft their communication to resemble a bank alert stating a compromise occurred with your account.
 An actual attack on your balance will begin immediately if you bite this hook and enter your login credentials.